eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 This means the group and instance identifier can be ignored to create different ``ServiceDescription``s.
 They will be needed for advanced filtering functionality in the future.

-The data type of the transmitted data can be an arbitrary C++ class, struct or plain old data type.

 ### Publisher

+- typed/untyped????
+- publisherOptions

 A publisher is tied to a topic and needs a service description to be constructed.
 If it is typed one needs to additionally specify the data type as a template parameter.
-Otherwise publisher is only aware of raw memory and the user has to take care that it is interpreted correctly.
+Otherwise the publisher is only aware of raw memory and the user has to take care that it is interpreted correctly.

 Once it has offered its topic, it is able to publish (send) data of the specific type.
 Note that the default is to have multiple publishers for the same topic (n:m communication).
 A compile-time option to restrict iceoryx to 1:n communication is available.
-Should 1:n communication be used RouDi checks for multiple publishers on the same topics and raises an error is more than one publisher for a topic.
+Should 1:n communication be used RouDi checks for multiple publishers on the same topics and raises an error if there is more than one publisher for a topic.

 ### Subscriber

+- typed/untyped
+- subscriberOptions

-Symmetrically a subscriber also corresponds to a topic and thus needs a Service Description to be constructed.
+Symmetrically a subscriber also corresponds to a topic and thus needs a service description to be constructed.
 As for publishers we distinguish between typed and untyped subscribers.

 Once a subscriber is subscribed to some topic, it is able to receive data of the type tied to this topic.
 In the